 We believe that the C-Life community approach to leadership development will make it more likely for community transformation to occur in the following areas:

 Spiritual: Young African leaders will possess high biblical literacy—equipped by the grace of God, to exhibit a character of love, service, compassion and justice in their community.
-This Christian living has a greater effectiveness in spreading the gospel of our LORD Jesus Christ in the community and across the world.

 Economic: Leaders will lead themselves and others to be honest in their business dealings and push for a culture of professional excellence, which promotes skill, innovation and partnerships.
 This will inherently lead to greater productivity, increased business opportunity and employment in the community.